Direct Answer

 Access restrictionsTrump: Age 18 minimum · UTMA/UGMA: Child gains full control at state majority age (18 or 21)

-Use restrictionsTrump: Qualified uses pending guidance · UTMA/UGMA: No restrictions — child can spend freely
+Use restrictionsTrump: None once distributions begin (from the year the child turns 18) · UTMA/UGMA: No restrictions, child can spend freely

 Impact on financial aidTrump: Pending guidance · UTMA/UGMA: Counted as student asset (reduces aid eligibility)